sensorario/resources/README.md

 ## Define mandatory properties

-You must define all mandatory properties.
-In the example above, we can see that hello fields is mandatory, but only when world parameter is present.
+You can define mandatory properties.
+Mandatory properties are allowed by default.
+In the example above, we can see that hello field is mandatory, but only when world property is present (defined).
 And since version 2.2, is possibile to define a mandatory property when other property assume a particular value.

 ```php
 public static function mandatory()